tomyoung903/FusedChat/data/README.md

     *   **appended** - Only exists in "appending.json".
 This dialogue turn is a new ODD turn added by FusedChat.
 In the case of "appending.json", we also note down
     *   **num_rewritten**: How many dialogue turns have been rewritten.
 It could be 0.
 (In the case of "prepending.json", it is always 1, therefore we do not note it down)
-    *   **num_disarded**: How many turns has been discarded from the end of the dialogue.
+    *   **num_disarded**: How many turns have been discarded from the end of the dialogue.
 (We heuristically discard dialogue turns that feature conversation ending patterns such as dialogue-act:thank-you and dialogue-act:goodbye)